courtneyastore/statgen_utilities/README.md

 # Statistical genetics and Bioinformatics resources
-Utilities for analyzing genetic/genomic data.
+This repository contains various utilities for analyzing genetic/genomic data.
+Each utility is a component of larger pipelines.
 ## Variant annotation
 ### Requirements
 * Python 3.7